Telling stories that matter: Communicating your research through story

-- Increased understanding of the essential elements of a compelling narrative.
+- To increase understanding of the essential elements of a compelling narrative.

-- Increased understanding of how to draw an audience into a story and keep them involved.
+- To increase understanding of how to draw an audience into a story and keep them involved.

-- Increased understanding of how to use narrative skills to make an effective 'pitch'.
+- To increase understanding of how to use narrative skills to make an effective ‘pitch’.